paucls/cleancoders_openchat/APIs.md

 Status OK - 200

 **Failure**
-Status: BAD_REQUEST - 400 (in case user does not exist)
+Status: BAD_REQUEST - 400 (in case username does not exist)
 Response: "User does not exit."

 ## Follow User